 8. Roe v.
 Wade Supreme Court decision (1973)

 In 1973, the U.S. Supreme Court held in Roe v.
 Wade that a right to privacy under the 14th Amendment extended to a women’s decision to have an abortion.

 Anti-abortion Members of Congress have introduced legislation that would make all abortions illegal and essentially overturn Roe v.
 Wade.
 In 2011, over 1,000 pieces of legislation have been introduced and 162 bills have been passed at the state level to restrict access to abortion and/or family planning.

 9. The Violence Against Women Act (1994)

 The Violence Against Women Act (VAWA) created the first U.S. federal legislation acknowledging the severity of crimes related to domestic violence, sexual assault, stalking, and violence against women.

-VAWA will expire at the end of 2011 unless it is reauthorized.
+VAWA expired at the end of 2011 and was not reauthorized.
 The law needs to be updated and strengthened, including the addition of provisions that will help protect students on campus who are consistently subject to sexual harassment, assault and violence.
-Despite this, no action has yet been taken to ensure VAWA is reauthorized.

 10. The Affordable Care Act (2010)

 The Affordable Care Act (ACA) covers maternity care, eliminates pre-existing conditions and prevents health plans from charging women more than men for the same coverage.
 ACA also covers well-woman preventive health services, such as an annual well-woman visit, contraceptives, mammograms, cancer screenings, prenatal care and counseling for domestic violence, as basic health care for women at no additional cost and includes the first federal ban on sex discrimination in health care programs and activities.
 Combined with other provisions, the ACA is an historic step forward for women’s health and economic security.